ucsb-cs16/w19/_lab/lab00.md

 ```
 $ vim ~/.vimrc
 ```
-Note that the dot is part of the filename: it indicates a hidden, system file.

-Next, toggle the "Insert" mode by typing `i` and either copy/paste or type the above four lines into the file.
-Exit the "Insert" mode by pressing Esc key on the keyboard, then type `:wq` to write and quit the file.
+Look at the bottom of the vim window to check if you are in the "Insert" mode (if you are not, then type `i`).
+Either copy/paste or type the above four lines into the file.
+Exit the "Insert" mode by pressing Esc key on the keyboard, then type `:wq` to write and quit the file (the colon <b>`:`</b> is important!
+Don't leave it out!).

 Again, to learn how to use vim, there is no substitute for **practice**!!!
 Here are some more [vim hints](vim_hints/) to refer to.
 We don't expect you to be experts in vim this quarter, but you should definitely pick up "survival" skills.
 A little later this quarter, we will confirm that you know how to do the "basic eight" ([vim: basic eight](https://ucsb-cs16.github.io/topics/vim_basic_eight/)).